 Kevin says that on the HR front “[The diversity committee] has had a positive impact on our hiring process and expanded our diversity sourcing techniques.”

 No matter what approach a company takes towards building an inclusive company, there’s a core value in diversity: feeling recognized, heard and understood.
 When employees feel like what they bring to the table is contributing to the greater good, motivation goes up—and productivity follows.
-According to Bersin by Deloitte, organizations with reward programs in place see a 14% improvement in employee engagement and productivity.
+According to Bersin by Deloitte, organizations with employee reward programs in place see a 14% improvement in employee engagement and productivity.

 That’s why Blueboard’s mission is to help companies recognize their employees in a more meaningful, memorable and personal way, and why our experiences are as diverse as they come.
-Interested to learn more about Blueboard’s experiential rewards offering?
+Interested to learn more about Blueboard’s experiential employee rewards offering?
 Drop us a note via the the Request Demo link top right!